-While I was drawing this a man, and a young boy on a scooter, came along the footpath behind me, and as I turned to them the man bent forward and pointed at my drawing, said something to the boy and the boy smiled.
+While I was drawing this a man, and a young boy on a scooter, came along the sidewalk behind me, and as I turned to them the man bent forward and pointed at my drawing, said something to the boy, and the boy smiled.

 The boy, who was standing with one foot on his scooter, and holding the handle bars, was nodding his head and laughing so I waved and smiled and said hello.